djradon/predicates/p.hasRecipe.md

 not just for food/drinks or chef.
-A recipe is kinda like a [[c.UseCase]]
+A recipe is kinda like a [[c.usecase]]